ocoeecharles/GradeBuilder/README.md

 # GradeBuilder
-Java Grades App

-#Grade Builder App
+# Grade Builder App

-##Java
+## Java

-###User can enter up to 20 grades, or exit the program using -1
+### User can enter up to 20 grades, or exit the program using -1
-###Program returns the highest, lowest, and average grades
+### Program returns the highest, lowest, and average grades